GoogleChromeLabs/paymentrequest-show/README.md

 # payment-request-show

-This repository contains the code for two websites:

-* Payment Request API demo site (https://paymentrequest.show/) in the main directory and `app` subdirectory.
-* Bobpay.xyz website (https://bobpay.xyz) in the `bobpay` subdirectory.

 ## Deployment

-The apps can be deployed as node.js applications.
-In addition, `app.yaml` and `bobpay/app.yaml` are included here for the purposes of deploying on Google App Engine.
+The app can be deployed as node.js applications.
+In addition, `app.yaml` is included here for the purposes of deploying on Google App Engine.

 ### App Engine deployment